Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

 We also think that this compromise makes more sense than optimizing for smaller images.
 This is because the context in which smaller thumbnails are used is different.

 We believe that individuals sharing URLs in one-to-one chat, or in small groups (e.g., in WhatsApp), are less likely to be negatively affected by a missing (or awkwardly sized/cropped) image.
 They’re usually chatting, engaged, and know the sender.

-In the case of Pinterest, and other systems where your interest is the image itself, we believe that most interaction occurs directly on the image, rather than from the page it’s on or a browser bookmarklet.
+In the case of Pinterest, and other systems where your interest is the image itself, we believe that most interaction occurs directly on the image.
+Rather than from the page it’s on or a browser bookmarklet.
 Given this, we’re less concerned about Pinterest using the first og:image tag (which is a large image, optimized for Facebook) as a small, square thumbnail.

-There’s an upper size limit, too
+There’s an upper size limit to social images, too

 The biggest image you can have (both in terms of file size and dimensions) varies by platform, too.
 Some platforms support huge images (Facebook allows images to be up to 8mb) – but they chop these down into smaller thumbnails depending on the context.
 Some have relatively small max sizes, like LinkedIn and Telegram’s 2mb limit.